 Rum Runner — a fruity and tropical cocktail, but not in a strawberry daiquiri doesn’t-do-much kind of way.
-This delicious Rum Runner recipe (complete with my secret ingredient of amaretto) packs a punch that can sneak up on you!
+This delicious Rum Runner recipe (complete with my secret ingredient!) packs a punch that can sneak up on you!

-For those who don’t know the backstory, I live in San Diego full time but spend two to three months per year in Aruba.
-When I’m there, sunset sails are a favorite activity.
-My five year old probably loves them more than my husband or I do and begs us wanting to know when we’re going again.
+For those of you who don’t know the backstory, I live in San Diego full time but spend two to three months per year in Aruba.
+When I’m there, sunset sailing is a favorite activity.
+My five-year-old probably loves them more than my husband or I do and begs us wanting to know when we’re going again.

 How to Make a Rum Runner

 If you were counting, that’s a four-shot drink.
 I recommend using a half-filled shot glass of each type liquor, so the final drink ends up being a two-shot drink.
-Unless you have an exceptional liver or have had a very bad day, then feel free to make this red gem as bold as you wish.
+But feel free to play around with the ratios to suit your own tastes!